octopuscabbage/octopuscabbage.github.io/_drafts/a-myth-of-meritocracy.md

 #The Problem for Companies

-Many treat the issue of diversity in tech as an evangelical one, an issue that should be simply fixed because of morality.
-But there are other factors in diversity for the company: companies which are more diverse tend to perform better than less diverse companies.
+Many treat the issue of diversity in tech as an evangelical one, an issue that should be simply fixed because of morality, but there are other factors in diversity for the company: companies which are more diverse tend to perform better than less diverse companies.
 [According to data gathered by the Association for Computing Machinery](http://cacm.acm.org/magazines/2014/11/179827-the-data-on-diversity/fulltext) "Companies in the top quartile for women in the executive committee from 2007–2009 had 41% greater return on equity, and 56% greater earnings before interest and taxes than companies with no women in the executive committee, for companies within the same industrial sector."
 The ACM also references a study which found that the strongest indicator for collective intelligence is the closeness of the gender ratio of that team.

-Tech companies should stop trying to be a meritocray, which is unobtainable and unmeasurable, and instead think about the advantages diversity will hold for them.
-It's important that we acknowledge our biases in the tech industry and try to do what would be best for the company.
+Tech companies should try harder to hire a more diverse workforce because of the direct benefits to themselves.
+The current state of minorities and women in technology causing companies and groups to be less effective than they could.